marcovirgolin/marcovirgolin.github.io/curriculum.md

 ## Services
 - Journals:
-  - Reviewer for IEEE Transactions on Evolutionary Computation (since 2019)
+  - Reviewer for IEEE Transactions on Evolutionary Computation (since 2019), Genetic Programming and Evolvable Machines (since 2020)
 - Conferences:
   - Reviewer for Parallel Problem Solving in Nature (2020)
   - Organizer (Electronic Media Chair) for: Genetic and Evolutionary Computation Conference (2017)